luftaquila/fsk-energymeter/README.md

 FSK-EEM Viewer's Device Configuration tab uses the Web Serial API to talk with the device, which has [limited support](https://caniuse.com/?search=Web%20Serial%20API) across the platforms and browsers.

-On MacOS, the native app uses the Safari for its WebView, which does not supports the API.
+On macOS, the native app uses the Safari for its WebView, which does not supports the API.
 The web version(URL or html file) of the FSK-EEM Viewer will work on the Chrome browser.

 On Android and iOS, the API is not supported from the OS layer.
 Use the desktop version of the viewer to configure the device.